Ophidev/DevOps_Notes/Git And GitHub/Git And GitHub1/BranchNaming&PR_prompt.md

 Use this prompt when generating a PR description through ChatGPT:

 ```
-Generate a clean and simple Pull Request description in Markdown using the following format:
+Generate a clean and simple Pull Request description in .md notation using the following format:

 ## PR Description